Terms and Conditions of Sale

 - that they do not infringe, by the bid-on domain name, any third-party right, in particular as regards trademarks, corporate names, surnames, geographical indications or copyright.

-Article 6 — Bidding process
+Article 6, Bidding process

-The minimum bid allowing one to bid on any domain name, whether in the standard or premium category, is at least €30 excl.
-VAT, and may be higher than this amount where the listing displays, in accordance with article 6.1, a higher minimum entry bid.
-This minimum bid constitutes a firm and binding offer from the Customer, and not an immediate payment.
+The bid placed by the Customer constitutes a firm and binding offer, and not an immediate payment.
 No debit, no bank pre-authorisation and no security deposit are taken at the time a bid is placed.
 The collection of sums due only occurs under the cumulative conditions provided for in article 7 below (successful snap and designation of the Customer as beneficiary).

-6.4.
+6.2.
 Firm and definitive nature of bids

 Any bid placed definitively binds the Customer and may not be withdrawn or reduced.
 The Customer must only bid up to the amount they are actually prepared to pay.
-A bid placed by mistake — in particular due to inaccurate entry — remains enforceable against the Customer.
+A bid placed by mistake, in particular due to inaccurate entry, remains enforceable against the Customer.
 The firm nature of the bid is traceable by means of the server timestamp, IP address, account session verified by email and mobile phone, and prior acceptance of these T&Cs.

-6.5.
+6.3.
 Anti-sniping mechanism

 In order to preserve the fairness of the sale, any bid placed within the last 3 minutes preceding the close automatically extends the duration of the sale, such that the sale remains open for at least 3 minutes from the timestamp of the new bid.
 This sliding extension is repeated as long as bids continue to be placed within the 3 minute window; failing a new bid for 3 consecutive minutes, the sale closes automatically.
 The cumulative extension is capped at 60 minutes (one hour) beyond the initially scheduled closing time.

-6.6.
+6.4.
 Reference timestamp

 Only the timestamp of the Milodomain.com servers, synchronised with a reference time server, shall prevail in the event of a dispute relating to the moment of placement or close of a bid.
 The countdown displayed on the Customer's screen is provided for purely informational purposes and cannot be relied upon against Horizon Investissement in the event of any discrepancy with the server time.

-6.7.
+6.5.
 Identification of the designated beneficiary Customer

-6.8.
+6.6.
 Bidder identifier

-6.9.
+6.7.
 Cancellation or rescheduling for serious technical anomaly

-In the event of detection of a serious technical anomaly liable to affect the fairness of the bidding or the reliability of the capture operations — in particular: failure of an infrastructure provider, failure of the temporal synchronisation of the servers, major incident affecting AFNIC's systems, prolonged unavailability of the platform in the hours preceding the close, or manifest display error on a domain name's listing —, Horizon Investissement reserves the right to cancel the auction or to reschedule it to a later date, with no indemnity on either side.
+In the event of detection of a serious technical anomaly liable to affect the fairness of the bidding or the reliability of the capture operations, in particular: failure of an infrastructure provider, failure of the temporal synchronisation of the servers, major incident affecting AFNIC's systems, prolonged unavailability of the platform in the hours preceding the close, or manifest display error on a domain name's listing , , Horizon Investissement reserves the right to cancel the auction or to reschedule it to a later date, with no indemnity on either side.
 The Customers concerned are informed without delay by email.
 In the event of cancellation, no sum is owed nor collected; in the event of rescheduling, the Customer retains the right to withdraw their bid before the new close.

-Article 7 — Price, means of payment and VAT
+Article 7, Price, means of payment and VAT

 7.1.
 Price